ronanchilvers/solo-d6/Scenes/1 - Adventurers For Hire.md

 > [!roll] UNE - Roll for the steward who opens the door
 > **Result:** 78 - depress, 29 - academia, 80 - Ranjeet

+> [!question] Thread
+> - [ ] #thread Why is Ranjeet "Depress Academia"?

 The door swings open, revealing a steward dressed in smart uniform.

 "Yes?"
 His tone is curt and he looks them up and down with distaste. [[Okan]]'s manner is a lesson in politeness as he sweeps a bow and says

 "We are here to meet the most esteemed Lina Devdan.
-We understand she has had a little trouble and desires our assisstance in setting matters right?"
+We understand she has had a little trouble and desires our assistance in setting matters right?"

 The man frowns - "Wait." - and closes the door. [[Kaapo]] smiles weakly at [[Okan]] - "He seems a little out of sorts." [[Okan]] nods - "That, my friend, is the understatement of the year!"